wrench-project/wrench/doc/wrench_102.md

 The rationale for the above is that many member functions need to be asynchronous so that the execution controller can use services concurrently.
-For instance, an execution controller could submit a compute job to two distinct compute services asynchronously, and then wait for the service which completes its job first and cancel the job on the other service.
+For instance, an execution controller could submit a job to two distinct compute services asynchronously, and then wait for the service which completes its job first and cancel the job on the other service.
 Exposing this asynchronicity to the execution controller would require that the WRENCH developer use data structures to perform the